 This post represents the required post for P2PU: Webmaking 101 – Your Hosting – Hosting & DNS.

-I’d like to give a big Thank You to ksnapshot and GIMP, for creating the software I used to create the screen shots in this post, and many others.
+Thank you KSnapshot and GIMP, for creating the software I used to create the screen shots in this post, and many others.

 If you are interested in any of my prior posts in the P2PU: Webmaking 101 series, you can see them below: